ovotech/abracad/README.md

     indicating the Avro schema name

 The Avro specification allows field names to contain the `_` character but disallows the `-` character.
 Clojure keywords frequently contain `-` but rarely contain `_`.
-Abracad attempts to work around this difference by mapping `_` in Avro field names to `-` in Clojure symbols and vice-versa.
+Abracad can attempt to work around this difference by mapping `_` in Avro field names to `-` in Clojure symbols and vice-versa.
 The current implementation of this conversion does *not* handle keywords containing `_` instead, which is probably a bug.
-This mangling may be disabled by binding `abracad.avro.util/*mangle-names*` to `false`.
+This mangling may be optionally enabled by binding `abracad.avro.util/*mangle-names*` to `true` (but you probably shouldn't).

 #### Record de/serialization tweaking